impostorprogrammer/impostorprogrammer.github.io/README.md

 Are you also an impostor like me?

 > Whether you call it imposter syndrome or simply your jerkbrain acting up, we all have our moments of feeling like a fake and that, someday, everyone will find out.
-And at it turns out, one of the professions most prone to imposter syndrome is software development." https://www.laserfiche.com/simplicity/shut-up-imposter-syndrome-i-can-too-program/
+And at it turns out, one of the professions most prone to imposter syndrome is software development.

+https://www.laserfiche.com/simplicity/shut-up-imposter-syndrome-i-can-too-program/

 Check back here for further ramblings about being an impostor programmer!